Mugisha112/Data-science-salary-Tableau/README.md

-This dataset aims to shed light on the salary trends in the field of Data Science for the years 2021 to 2023.
+This sample dataset aims to shed light on the salary trends in the field of Data Science for the years 2021 to 2023.
 With a focus on various aspects of employment, including work experience, job titles, and company locations, this dataset provides valuable insights into salary distributions within the industry.

 Data Description: